-DeviceAtlas comprises a fully transparent device description repository, with the data coming from device manufacturers, network operators, testing organizations, public domain sources, and DeviceAtlas customers.
+DeviceAtlas comprises a fully transparent device description repository, with the data in the device database coming from device manufacturers, network operators, testing organizations, public domain sources, and DeviceAtlas customers.
 Registered users can view the source or provenance for every data point for every device.
 Browse the data here.

 Some data is from public domain sources, such as the User-Agent Profile resource for devices.
 Some is licensed directly from device manufacturers, network operators and infrastructure and tools providers.
 Afilias web properties provide considerable levels of data due to their worldwide footprint and hence exposure to diverse devices.
 Finally, DeviceAtlas customers provide feedback on unrecognised user agents to ensure continuous improvement.